 An autopsy revealed that Karmein Chan had been shot three times in the head, execution-style, probably not long after her abduction.

-Spectrum was eventually shelved for good in 1994, and with it went any potential leads on the Mr. Cruel case.
-As of this writing, Mr. Cruel remains one of Australia’s most wanted criminals.
+They never did.
+Spectrum was eventually shelved for good in 1994, and with it went any potential leads on the Mr Cruel case.